roscoejp/google-kubernetes-engine/ffmpeg/README.md

 # Transcoding Sample Job
-A simple script for creating an ffmpeg Kubernetes job from a Github hosted script.
-The pods will read a script from the specified Github RAW file (see transcode.sh) and then execute the script.
-The script in this repo prints some information to the command line and then executes a simple ffmpeg transcode on a test file.
+A simple script for creating a Kubernetes job from a Github hosted script.
+By default the pods will read the script from this repo (see transcode.sh), which will then print some information to the command line and executes an ffmpeg transcode on a specified test file.

 ## Table of Contents
 - [Transcoding Sample Job](#transcoding-sample-job)